 This is the second in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood trilogy.
 (Part 1: The Port Royal Experiment.)

 Ebb Tide continues the theme of the evolution of Black soldiers in the Civil War, begun in Blood Moon.
 The First (July 10-11, 1863) and Second (July 18-Sept.
 7, 1863) Battles of Fort Wagner feature prominently in Blood Moon.
 These were major confrontations on Morris Island in the mouth of Charleston harbor.
 The first was a hasty and presumptuous attack that ended in bitter defeat for the North.
-It was one of the very first times a Black regiment featured fully in battle.
+The second marked one of the very first times a Black regiment featured fully in battle.
 It also happens to be the battle immortalized by the movie Glory.
 At the end of the ill-fated charge by the famous 54th Massachusetts, scores of African American soldiers were taken prisoner…and held by a Confederate government that refused to acknowledge their status as soldiers.

 I wish there was a Glory II to illustrate the now-forgotten courtroom drama that followed the battle.
 It would make excellent viewing.
 You see, South Carolina law still considered all Negroes taken in arms to be slaves in rebellion and required they be executed or returned to slavery.
 Confederate General Beauregard and President Jefferson Davis both recognized the policy as untenable.
 The execution of several dozen black men would not only alienate England, with whom they still hoped to secure an alliance, but when it reached Lincoln’s ears, he promptly promised equal treatment (hard labor, not execution) to the same number of Confederates.
 So in essence, Richmond had to find a way to squeak out from underneath its own law.